TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Correlations with the old version
     * Features of the new version replace those of the old version.
         * The user script set when creating node groups through the console and API is configured for the new version.
-    * For the worker node group that set the old version of a user script, the old version and new version features work separately.
+    * For the worker node group that sets the old version of a user script, the old- and new-version features operate independently.
         * You cannot change the user script content set in the old version.
         * You can change the user script content set in the new version.
     * If user scripts are set in the old version and the new version respectively, they are executed in the following order.